sebasj13/Pinn2DCM/README.md

 # Pinn2DCM
-Convert old Pinnacle doses into the RTDOSE format.
+Convert old Pinnacle CTs into the DICOM format.